-For the years ended December 31, 2021 and 2020, the change in variable was derived from the percentage changes of the composite PSE index for the past three years.
+For the period ended December 27, 2022 and year ended December 31, 2021, the change in variable was derived from the percentage changes of the composite PSE index for the past three years.

 NAV price risk

 NAV price risk is the risk that the NAV per share of the unit-linked funds decreases as a result of changes in the level of NAV.